Relativistic feedback mechanism in homogeneous electric fields revisited: Resurgence of the relativistic feedback

-The co-dependence of positron and gamma feedbacks is essential for obtaining an exact solution from combined feedback.
-For the purpose of simplification of calculations, one should reconsider the study of distribution functions \cite{https://doi.org/10.1029/2021JD035278}.
+The co-dependence of positron and gamma feedback is essential for the resurgence of relativistic feedback from its components.
+For the purpose of reliability of calculations, equations (\ref{eq3.1}) must be taken as a starting point [\cite{https://doi.org/10.1029/2021JD035278}].

 The primary electron avalanche starts at $z_0$.
-Parameter $\lambda_{RREA}$- is the length of the exponential rise of RREA, $\lambda_{\gamma}$- is the length of a runaway electron before the gamma is born, $\lambda_{+}$- is the length of the gamma before the electron-positron pair is born.
+Parameter $\lambda_{\gamma}$- is the length of a runaway electron before the gamma is born, $\lambda_{+}$- is the length of the gamma before the electron-positron pair is born.

 Number of produced gamma quanta inside the interval $[z_0,z]$:

 Number of produced positrons inside the interval $[z_0,z]$:

 Number of gamma quanta deployed within a segment $[z_0,z]$: